oneafter909/strawberryfilereorder/README.md

 # Jonio Strawberry File Reorder

-Strawberry is a software which will reorder the files inside a directory by their extension. </br>
+Strawberry File Reorder is an CL application which will reorder your files.</br>

 <b>All Debian users</b></br>
 On Debian/Linux based systems you can download the deb package from the release tab.